11ty/11ty-website/src/docs/usage.md

 # Output a JSON structure (does not write to the file system)
 npx @11ty/eleventy --to=json

-# Output an Newline Deliminated JSON structure (does not write to the file system)
+# Output a Newline Deliminated JSON structure (does not write to the file system)
 npx @11ty/eleventy --to=ndjson

 # Default behavior (Output to file system)